CUBOX-Co-Ltd/dlite-sdk-sample-aos/Android.md

 </br> </br>

-## Fragment 사용법
+## Fragment Usage

-   1. Fragment 는 사용자가 종료하기 전까지 계속 사용됩니다.
+   1. The fragment remains active until the user explicitly exits it.
-   2. Fragment 위에 사용자가 자유롭게 View 를 추가하여 Custom 하여 사용할 수 있습니다.
+   2. You can freely add and customize views on top of the fragment.
-   3. 결과 처리 방식, 성공 - `CameraResult.Result`, 실패 - `CameraResult.Error`
+   3. Result handling: Success - `CameraResult.Result`, Failure - `CameraResult.Error`
-   4. `LiveCaptureFragment`를 생성하고 결과 콜백을 등록하여 사용합니다.
+   4. Create a `LiveCaptureFragment` and register a result callback.

         ```kotlin
         val cameraFragment = LiveCaptureFragment.newInstance(